2 Days in Bruges, Belgium: Best Things to Do, See & Eat

-If you’re planning to spend two days in Bruges (Brugge), Belgium, then you better prepare yourself for a wonderful whirlwind experience!
+If you're planning to spend two days in Bruges (Brugge), Belgium, then you'd better prepare yourself for a wonderful whirlwind experience!

-This medieval city may be small, but it’s packed with everything you’d want from a city break inย Belgium: incredibly old buildings along cobblestone streets, quaint canals, savory Belgianย food, renowned Flemish artwork, frothy pints of beer, waffles on waffles on waffles, lots of history, and of course, endless amounts ofย chocolate.
+This medieval city in the Flemish region of Belgium may be small, but it's packed with everything you'd want from a city break inย Belgium.
+Think old brick buildings along cobblestone streets, quaint canals, renowned Flemish art, moules frites, frothy pints of local beer, waffles, and, of course, Belgian chocolate!

 When we first visited Brussels, Belgium's capital city, we had no intention of visiting Bruges.

-But when transport employee strikes in Paris caused a five-day delay on our flight back to Madrid, we decided to make the most of it.
-Along with spontaneously exploring Antwerp and Amsterdam, we spent two days in beautiful Bruges.
+But when strikes in Paris caused a five-day delay on our flight back to Madrid, Spain, we made the most of it by spending 2 days in Bruges, along with spontaneously exploring Antwerp, Amsterdam, and Luxembourg.

-Here’s how you should spend two days in Bruges (Brugge), Belgium — also known as the capital of West Flanders!
+Here's how you should spend two days in Bruges (Brugge), Belgium – the capital of West Flanders!

 Beautiful architecture of buildings along the canal in Brussels